ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 “Lán Zhàn, have you found the parents of that little baby?” asked Wèi WúXiàn.

-“I haven’t,” replied Lán WàngJī, “I asked everyone from Wěishàn Village, they all answered that none of their children are missing.”
+“I haven’t,” replied Lán WàngJī.
+“I asked everyone from Wěishàn Village; they all answered that none of their children are missing.”

 “Oh!
-In other words, she was abandoned,” said Wèi WúXiàn, “This is so pitiful.
-When I was a child, and before uncle Jiāng found me, I also was all alone, not because I was abandoned, it was because my parents had passed away.”
+In other words, she was abandoned,” said Wèi WúXiàn.
+“This is so pitiful.
+When I was a child, and before Uncle Jiāng found me, I also was all alone, not because I was abandoned; it was because my parents had passed away.”

 He then asked, “Lán Zhàn, will GūsūLán carry on looking after her?”